Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 BC-specific regulatory framework

-BC PIPA, FOIPPA, Law Society of BC, and CPA BC expectations are specific to BC.
-Our engagements document controls against the BC-specific framework, not an Ontario template adapted sideways.
+PIPA-BC, FIPPA, the Law Society of BC, and CPA BC expectations are specific to British Columbia.
+Our engagements document controls against that BC framework, not an Ontario template adapted sideways.

 Cyber-insurance alignment

-CIS Controls v8.1 alignment maps to what cyber insurers currently require for coverage.
+CIS Controls v8.1 alignment maps to what cyber insurers currently require for coverage, MFA, endpoint protection, tested backups, and a written IR plan.
 Our baseline hits these controls as standard.

 Cybersecurity Services in Coquitlam: What’s Included